FilipLe/DailyInterviewPro-Unsolved/Sudoku Checker/README.md

 |345|286|179|<br>
 |--------------<br>
 <br>
 Given a 9x9 board, determine if it is a valid Sudoku board.
-The board may be partially filled, where an empty cell will be represented by the space character ' '.
+The board may be partially filled, where an empty cell will be represented by the space character '&ensp;'.